 Source: Authors’ calculations.
 The LFS 2017-2019.
 Geostat.

 Our analysis also shows that the workplace for the majority of domestic workers is near their living places since the majority states that they go to workplace by walking.
 It is not a startling finding, since the majority of workers are married, or with previous marriage status, thus the most likely they have their own family responsibilities to deal with, so they prefer to choose their workplace near to their living houses, especially if the majority of them works more than 40 hours per week.
-In addition, employers also might prefer to hire people whom they know well.
+I.

 Earnings